brodiekime21/project-1-the-game/README.md

 - JavaScript
 - Canvas API

-## Game Structure
+## Project Structure

-The game consists of the following files:
+The project consists of the following files:

 1. `index.html`: The main HTML file that contains the structure of the game, including the game board, intro section, and game controls.